No Tags Found!

 HR policies for pregnant women vary from company to company.
 Check with the HR department of your company to find out more about its policy on maternity leave.
 A good HR policy should ensure that you receive maternity as well as other health benefits, including group medical insurance that covers your whole family.

 According to the Maternity Benefits Act 1961, you are entitled to 6 weeks of leave before your due date, and 6 weeks after your child's birth.
-So you can claim at least 12 weeks or three months maternity leave.
+So you can claim at least 12 weeks or three months of maternity leave.
 If your company's HR policy is more generous, you might be lucky enough to get even six months off.

 It is unlawful for your employer to dismiss you from work because you are pregnant or suffer from any illness during pregnancy.
 If you feel your employer is not applying the law properly, take legal advice.